Red Wolf: Wayfinder Program

 Join us for a Red Wolf Info Night!

-Pine is excited to invite you to an Info Night for Red Wolf Overnight Camp!
 Join Red Wolf Camp Manager, Owain, to learn more about Red Wolf through story-sharing, a presentation on the different activities at camp, and plenty of time for Q&A. We’ll walk through what your child can expect at Red Wolf and share stories from staff and campers of their biggest takeaways and fondest memories from past years.

-Time: 7-8:30pm
+Time: 7-8pm

-RSVP required – Click here to RSVP!
+RSVP Required: Click here to RSVP!

 - Wilderness travel preparation